ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## Scaling
 {: #scaling}

-Retrieve and configure the resources allocated to your deployment.
+Retrieve and configure the resources that are allocated to your deployment.

 ### `ibmcloud cdb deployables-groups-show`
 {: #deployables-groups-show}